kvendrik/philips-hue-cli/README.md

 Philips Hue CLI
 ===============

-A simple CLI for to control the Philips Hue lights and manage its users.
+A simple CLI to control the Philips Hue lights and manage its users.

 ### Using the CLI
 Clone this repo, move into the folder and run the init command.
 This will walk you through the steps of setting up the CLI with your bridge.